Weakly But Deeply Supervised Occlusion-Reasoned Parametric Road Layouts: Our Framework

 where $\lambda$, $\gamma$ and $\beta$ are the weights for each module.

-{\textbf{Loss Functions on Top-view Parametric Prediction Module:}} Since $\sa$ and $\im$ are already available,
+\paragraph{Top-view parametric prediction module} Since $\sa$ and $\im$ are already available, we define the loss function of TPP as:

 where (B)CE is the (binary) cross-entropy loss and $\lossEllOne$ denotes L1 loss. $\{\sa,\predSa\}_{\cdot,i}$ denotes the $i$-th sample in the data set.
 For regression, we discretize continuous variables into 100 bins by convolving a dirac delta function centered at $\saReg$ with a Gaussian of fixed variance.
-Such multi-modal predictions allow potential application of our model output with subsequent probabilistic graphical models.